bilgincoskun/brogue-android-port/README.md

 # Installation
 You can download apks from [here](https://github.com/bilgincoskun/brogue-android-port/releases)

-Currently there are 3 apks use different versions of Brogue
+Currently there are 3 apks use different versions of Brogue which can be installed side by side.

 * 1.7.5 with bug fixes from [here](https://github.com/flend/brogue-windows/) (Suggested version)

 * Original v1.7.5 version

 * Original 1.7.4 version

-Also keep in mind that since there are incompatibilities between versions, changing one version to another might cause problems with the save/recording files.

 # Building